 Tasks can vary massively according to the department and your role within it.
 Jobs could be anything from embassy staff to a scientific research fellow.
 Civil servants typically advise and support government officials, and implement their policy decisions.
 Other jobs could include:

 While 18% of roles are based in London, a much greater number of jobs are spread throughout the country, and around the world.
 Salaries can range from around £14,000 up to over £60,000 for senior figures.
 The majority of roles are on a 9.00 am – 5.00 pm basis, but specialists may be required to keep different hours.
 Continual professional development and training are important and the Civil Service has its own training college.

 - Diplomatic service

 - Local and regional government.

-Entry to the graduate fast stream programme is typically between the months of September and November.
-You will need to have, or be predicted at least a 2.2 to apply.
+For graduates there is a fast stream programme, for which the application process typically runs between the months of September and November.
+You will need to have, or be predicted to have, at least a 2.2 to apply.
 Specific grades and qualifications may be required for different posts.
-For example, to join the diplomatic service as an economist you need to have, or be predicted a 2.1 in Economics.
+For example, to join the diplomatic service as an economist a 2.1 in economics is needed.

 - possess a mature attitude